22 Jun Three Huge Days in Big Sky, Montana

 Day One: Yellowstone National Park

-The Equity Estates residence in Big Sky is about an hour and a half’s drive from west Yellowstone and one of the Montana gates.
+The Equity Estates residences in Big Sky are about an hour and a half’s drive from west Yellowstone and one of the Montana gates.
 With three hours to and from and ample miles to explore within the park, allowing a full day for this trip is highly recommended.
 We can book a private tour company for your group to be chauffeured around the wilderness in a Mercedes Sprinter.
 Your drivers are expert tour guides and will explain the scenery, wildlife and the park’s incredible history in great detail.

 Halfway through the day, tuck into a picnic basket lunch at a picturesque stop within the park.
 Yellowstone spans 3,500 square miles and the Gallatin Range is seemingly infinite.
 “If you’re traveling with children, this hallmark day trip is one that they’ll remember forever,” the DM shares.
 “They’ll see Old Faithful, alpine rivers, hot springs and elk, bears, wolves, bison and more.
 It’s a trip the kids will talk about for months and years to come – true memory-making.”